 But you will remember.
 You will be reminded by the terrible returns you got following their advice.
 Do not invest based on projections.
 It will not work out.

-As Burton Malkiel wrote in A Random Walk Down Wall Street, “He who looks back at the predictions of stock market gurus dies or remorse.”
+In the classic and often updated work, A Random Walk Down Wall Street, Burton Malkiel writes, “He who looks back at the predictions of stock market gurus dies of remorse.”

-The difficulty of sticking to one strategy for decades is why chasing returns is the first Horseman.
+The difficulty of sticking to one strategy for decades is why chasing returns is the First Horseman.
 It is number one in people succumbing to it.
-You can beat it, and we will get to that at the end.
+You can beat it, and we will get to that by the end of the book.
 Let’s first look at the rest of the horsemen.

 The Second Horseman – Poor Diversification